 Step 2: Concept Exploration

-Step 1 in this process is essential – level-setting with your internal team and selecting your concept – and Step 2 of the Corporate Innovation Program Playbook cascades from the milestones achieved in that step.
+Step 1 in this process is essential (level-setting with your internal team and selecting your opportunity area), with Step 2 of the Ultimate Corporate Innovation Playbook cascades from the milestones achieved in that step.

 The goal of Step 2 is to: